avine/formation-angular-base/doc/course/public/08_dependency_injection.md

-## Services - Testing in isolation
+## Dependency injection - Testing in isolation

 - You can configure the providers in your `TestBed`
 - Powerful mechanism that isolates the element you really want to test